soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-APP/README.md

 Note: A Package of the sample app (`package.tar`) and a packaged `demo.tar` Docker container are available in the `/packages` directory.

+### Install the Application

+Select installation tool and deploy the app.
+In section below you find details for Cisco Catalyst Center and CLI.

-## Option 1: Install via Catalyst Center
+#### Option 1: Install via Catalyst Center
 1. In Catalyst Center, open *Provision > Services > IoT Services*.
 2. Click "New App" and upload the package.tar file.
 3. Click on the uploaded app dash, select Install and follow the wizard